ypauli/pelican_nlp/README.rst

 .. code-block:: bash

+    conda activate pelican-nlp
     pelican-run

 Run with python script:

 Create python file with IDE of your choice (e.g. Visual Studio Code, Pycharm, etc.) and copy the following code into the file:
+Make sure to use the previously created conda environment 'pelican-nlp' for your project.

+Run the following Python code:
 .. code-block:: python

     from pelican_nlp.main import Pelican